rosmur/obsidian-summairize/INSTALLATION.md

-# Installation Guide for Summaraize Plugin
+# Installation Guide for Summairize Plugin

 ## Prerequisites

-Before installing the Summaraize plugin, you need to have Ollama installed and running on your system.
+Before installing the Summairize plugin, you need to have Ollama installed and running on your system.

 ### Install Ollama